asmeurer/blog/posts/tuples/index.markdown

         {(0, 1): ' ', (1, 0): '.', (0, 0): '.', (1, 1): ' '}

 This last one I find to be very important.
-You could arguably use a list for the first four of Alan Downey's points[^assign] (or Python could have, if it wanted to).
+You could arguably use a list for the first four of Allen Downey's points[^assign] (or Python could have, if it wanted to).
 But it is [impossible](https://asmeurer.github.io/blog/posts/what-happens-when-you-mess-with-hashing-in-python/) to meaningfully hash a mutable data structure in Python, and hashability is a